-35. Capital management
+33. Capital management

 The primary objective of the Company's capital management is to ensure that it has an appropriate capital structure in order to support its business and maximise shareholder value.
-As at 31 December 2022, the Company's debt-to-equity ratio was 0.7:1 (2021: 0.9:1).
+As at 31 December 2023, the Company's debt-to-equity ratio was 0.6:1 (2022: 0.7:1).

-36. Events after the reporting period
+34. Events after the reporting period

-- 36.1 On 24 January 2023, the Company entered into a land purchase agreement amounting to Baht 118.5 million for operating in the Economic Teak Plantation and Carbon Credit Trading.
-The Company made a full payment and obtained the ownership in January 2023. - 36.2 On 16 February 2023, the Board of Directors' meeting of the Company passed a resolution to propose the payment of a dividend in respect of the operating results of 2022 of Baht 0.17 per share, which is an addition of an interim dividend payment of Baht 0.15 per share.
+On 15 February 2024, the Board of Directors' meeting of the Company passed a resolution to propose the payment of a dividend in respect of the operating results of 2023 of Baht 0.17 per share, which is an addition of an interim dividend payment of Baht 0.15 per share.
 The Company will propose to the Annual General Meeting of the Company's shareholders that such dividend be paid.

-37. Approval of financial statements
+35. Approval of financial statements

-These financial statements were authorised for issue by the Company's Board of Directors on 16 February 2023.
+These financial statements were authorised for issue by the Company's Board of Directors on 15 February 2024.